-While the final choice of a sealing material should be made by a professional (such as our materials experts who work in tandem with industrial designers and engineers), here are a few material characteristics to take into consideration.
-This is not a conclusive list, so if you have questions, give us a call.
+While the final choice of a sealing material should be made by a professional (such as our materials experts, who work in tandem with industrial designers and engineers), here are a few material characteristics to take into consideration.
+This is not a conclusive list, so give us a call if you have questions

 Wide temperature range: Choose a silicone foam such as BISCO Silicone, or a silicone sponge material.

-Solvent and chemical resistance: A PVC material is a good choice (although it has a narrow temperature range), as is vinyl nitrile, which also resists petroleum.
+Solvent and chemical resistance: Choose a PVC material (although it has a narrow temperature range) or vinyl nitrile, which also resists petroleum.

 Low outgassing: Choose a silicone foam such as BISCO Silicone, a silicone sponge material, or a polyurethane such as PORON (medium or high density).

-Low cost: Polyethylene is low cost, but is has a low c-set, low force relaxation and low psa anchorage.
+Low cost: Polyethylene is low cost, but is has a low c-set, low force relaxation, and low PSA anchorage.

 As you can see, choosing the right enclosure sealing material can be quite a challenge.
 Our materials experts are here to help you every step of the way.
-So give us a call.